frankyhao/Google-Crawler/index.md

     </form>
     <iframe name="hidden_iframe" id="hidden_iframe" style="display:none;" onload="if(submitted) {}"></iframe> -->
 </div>

-<h2>Option 2: Download Locally</h2>
+## Option 2: Download Locally

 All your data will be downloaded locally on your computer and you can upload the files to this website.
 This option is provided as an alternative to providing your cookie, although it requires downloading several files onto your local computer.
-It is more time consuming and therefore is not the preferred method.
+It is more time consuming and could easily mess up, so is not the preferred method.

-<br><button value="b_2_0" class="button" onclick="reveal_hidden(this.value)">Start</button>
+<button value="b_2_0" class="button" onclick="reveal_hidden(this.value)">Start</button>
 <div id="b_2_0" style="display:none">
     <br>
     <h3>Step 1:</h3>